 Police Officers Are Eligible For Retirement Benefits Under The INVEST Scheme

-Under the INVEST Scheme, a contribution equivalent to 7.75% of the gross salary is credited monthly into the officer’s retirement account, starting from the first year in service and ceases when the officer reaches 55 years old.
+Under the INVEST Scheme, Direct-Entry Sergeants and Inspectors will have a contribution equivalent to 7.75% and 13.25% of their gross salary credited monthly into the respective officer’s retirement account starting from the first year in service and ending when the officer reaches 55 years old.
 The monies are invested to earn investment returns.
 Upon retirement, the officer can withdraw the full sum in the retirement account.

 Police Officers Also Receive Retention Reward For Staying In The Force